Affine extended weak order is a lattice: Folding

 There are two cases of interest where Condition 2 is always satisfied: \begin{itemize} \item If $\uPhi$ is finite, or \item If $\uPhi$ is untwisted affine, and $\sigma$ fixes $\alpha_0$.
 In this case $\Phi$ will also be untwisted affine. \end{itemize}

 The foldings we will consider all fall into one of these two cases.
-We now list the specific foldings which we need by depicting the induced map $\uPi \to \Pi$ as a map between Dynkin diagrams: \tikzset{/Dynkin diagram/fold style/.style={opacity=0}} \tikzset{/Dynkin diagram/fold radius = .35cm}
+We now list the specific foldings which we need by depicting the induced map $\uPi \to \Pi$ as a map between Dynkin diagrams: